DanielJohnston/techtest-honeycomb/README.md

 It's difficult to be certain of future requirements for presence of and interaction between different discounts.
 A reasonable assumption is that the discount rules should run in a pre-defined order, regardless of which is added to the order first, with each rule a de facto order line that passes along an updated subtotal to the next.
 This allows a hierarchy of rules to be established, guaranteeing the same result each time.
 I haven't implemented this yet, but it's not particularly difficult, and would be sensible before using in environments where people might enter discounts in the 'wrong' order.

 It's clear from the spec that there should be flexibility to apply different discounts to different customers, and that it should be easy to add new discount rules.

-In terms of how to define, store and add rules, the strategy pattern is a potential approach that might work.
-Rather than storing rules in a custom format and interpreting them each time, it makes sense to hardcode the rules until such time as a more user-customisable solution is required.
-Ideally, a good solution would iterate through each rule in turn, assess if it applies, and add an order_line with the effect if so.
+I adopted something approaching a strategy pattern to accomplish this, which iterates through each of the discounts applied to an order in turn, assesses if they apply, and implements them if so.
+There's still room to improve on this, especially in the way that objects flow through the structure.